 This firm has been retained by Bunker Hill Mining Corp ("BHMC") for purposes of creating an opinion of title with respect to certain mining claims located in Shoshone County, Idaho and commonly referred to as the Bunker Hill Mine.
 The Opinion is dated August 12, 2020.
-The purpose of this letter is to clarify that the claims described in the Opinion are the same properties, or at least include, those identified in the Bunker Hill Mining Lease with Option to Purchase, by and between Bunker Hill Mining Corp., a Nevada corporation ("BHMC") and Placer Mining Corp., a Nevada corporation ("Placer") originally dated November 1, 2017 (the "Lease").
+The purpose of this letter is to clarify that the claims described in the Opinion are the same properties, or at least include, those identified in the Bunker Hill Mining Lease with Option to Purchase, by and between Bunker Hill Mining Corp., a Nevada corporation ("BHMC") and Placer Mining Corp., a Nevada corporation ("Placer").